sunjiangjun/supernode/cmd/store/README.md

-Store is the basic and core service of the easynode system.
+Store is the basic and core service of the supernode system.
 This service is responsible for monitoring address management, user subscription and cancellation, data push, data placement and other functions.

 ## Prerequisites